 Bill has even coined a new term for his networking activities, preferring to instead use “Friendworking,” catching up with people he likes.
-These people may be previous classmates, work colleagues or managers, people you have met at parties, weddings or conferences, relatives, members of a community you belong to (religious, sporting or charity), or people who you share a cultural or language background with.
+These people may be previous classmates, work colleagues or managers, people you have met at parties, weddings, or conferences, relatives, members of a community you belong to (religious, sporting or charity), or people with who you share a cultural or language background.

 As Bill explains, “You may not have made many friends since you did your actuarial studies, you’ve worked hard and had no social life.
 Well, you can build your “Friendwork” by joining some social groups, a public speaking group like Toastmasters, or community groups.
 You can use the Meetup application to see what groups meet in your area or create your own group or committee like Chess Friends or Chinese Language Actuaries.”

 Maintain a work-life balance and engage in outside activities